OokTech/TW5-MathyThing/README.md

 tiddler defaults to `<<currentTiddler>>` and defaultValue defaults to 0 if they aren't given inputs.

 If one of the fields contains a non-numeric value than it is ignored.
 This includes empty fields.

+---

+''The increment widget'' - a widget that increments a value in a field by a given amount

+Note: Both the field and the increment value have to be numeric and exist.
+If you specifiy an empty field, or a field with a non-numeric value, than the widget won't do anything.

+Usage:

+`<$action-increment $tiddler=someTiddler $field=someField $increment=someIncrement/>`

+It will take the value of someField and replace it with the value someField+someIncrement

+There is no requirement that someIncrement be positive or an integer.